Defining Productivity

 DORA in the Wild (20 minutes)

 Look up the most recent State of DevOps Report (published annually by Google Cloud / DORA).
 Find one claim about high-performing teams and trace it back to the specific metric used.
-Then answer: what does this metric not capture that you would want to know before acting on the claim?
+Then explain what this metric does not capture that you would want to know before acting on the claim?

 Goodhart's Law in Practice (10 minutes)

-Think of a metric you have seen used to evaluate developer performance (at your current or a previous organization, or from a case study you have read).
-Describe one specific way that metric was or could be gamed— that is, how someone could improve the number without improving the underlying thing the number is supposed to measure.
+Think of a metric you have seen used to evaluate developer performance at your current or a previous organization, or from a case study you have read.
+Describe one specific way that metric was or could be gamed, i.e., how someone could improve the number without improving the thing the number is supposed to measure.